How Bridge to Kubernetes works

 Apply the permissions by using the following command:

 kubectl -n <namespace> apply -f <yaml file name>

 Bridge to Kubernetes has the following limitations:

 - A pod may only have a single container running in that pod for Bridge to Kubernetes to successfully connect.
-Bridge to Kubernetes can't connect to services with pods that have additional containers, such as sidecar containers injected by services meshes.

 - Bridge to Kubernetes needs elevated permissions to run on your development computer in order to edit your hosts file.